 Students traveling under the auspices of Study Abroad programs at the University at Buffalo are encouraged to be familiar with the provisions of the policy which are consistent with those of the Study Abroad Program.
 Those students will be expected to adhere to the policies and procedures of the Study Abroad Program.
 While vacation travel, travel to educational or professional meetings and travel to cities in Canada are excluded from the provisions of this policy, the student may find the reminders and other information in the policy useful (e.g. regarding passports, safety and other precautions) as also, depending on the destination, the information contained on State Department links referenced in the policy.
 Regardless of the reason for travel, students are required to acquire health insurance coverage for travel abroad.

 This policy is subject to review and approval by the Executive and Planning Committee, SPHHP.

-The associate dean for community relations and clinical affairs, together with department chairs and program directors, will have responsibility for administration of the policy.
+The director of the Office of Global Health Initiatives, together with department chairs and program directors, will have responsibility for administration of the policy.